OGladfelter/assessment/README.md

 ## Data

-`libraries.csv` is provided by the city of Chicago and available on <a href="https://www.kaggle.com/datasets/onlyrohit/chicago-public-libraries">Kaggle</a>.
+`libraries.csv` is provided by the city of Chicago and available on <a target="_blank" href="https://www.kaggle.com/datasets/onlyrohit/chicago-public-libraries">Kaggle</a>.
 Used for a list of valid GPS coordinates in the Chicago area.

 `meta_data.csv` and `sensor_data_with_loc.csv` are the output of `data-exploration-and-generation.ipynb`, which subsets `daily_dataset.csv` and adds GPS coordinates sourced from `libraries.csv`.

-Note: `daily_dataset.csv` is not included in this repo due to its large size, but can be downloaded on <a href="https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london?select=darksky_parameters_documentation.html">Kaggle</a>.
+Note: `daily_dataset.csv` is not included in this repo due to its large size, but can be downloaded on <a target="_blank" href="https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london?select=darksky_parameters_documentation.html">Kaggle</a>.
 The sensor data is smart meter data from the London area.

 ## Javascript